demvsystems/error-handler/readme.md

 ## Introduction

 This little library allows you to easily handle exceptions, recoverable and fatal errors globally in your code.
-Some types of errors are recoverable some are not, This kind of error handling should be used as last resort to do some logging, etc.
+Some types of errors are recoverable some are not, this kind of error handling should be used as last resort to do some logging, etc.

 ## Enabling error handling